JerryChenZeyun/Build-resilient-applications-using-AWS-Backup/README.md

 ## Survey

 Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_ehwTCMiRy46skbY?Session=HOL005).
-Participants who complete the surveys from AWS Innovate - Modern Applications Edition will receive a gift code for USD25 in AWS credits1, 2 & 3.
+Participants who complete the surveys from AWS Innovate - Modern Applications Edition will receive a gift code for USD25 in AWS credits 1, 2 & 3.
 AWS credits will be sent via email by November 30, 2022.

 **Note:** Only registrants of AWS Innovate - Modern Applications Edition who complete the surveys will receive a gift code for USD25 in AWS credits via email.